A Serre spectral sequence for the moduli space of tropical curves: Introduction

 \begin{rmk} When $g\ge 4$, we have no reason to believe that the $d_2$ differential of~\eqref{eq:the-ss} is trivial, as it is for $g=2$ and $3$.
 This is the most immediate obstruction to further computations.
 However, the fact that $H^q_c(\Conf_n(R_g);\Q)$ is nonzero only in two degrees $q=n-1$ and $q=n$ implies immediately that all further differentials vanish in the spectral sequence in Theorem~\ref{thm:ss}, and hence there is convergence at $E_3$ if not sooner.

 We also note the growth of the number of isomorphism classes of graphs in $\Gamma_g^{(2)}$.
-There is 1 such for $g=2$ and 4 such for $g=3$, but already 17 for $g=4$.
+There is 1 such for $g=2$ and 4 such for $g=3$, but already 17 graphs for $g=4$.
 See Figure~\ref{fig:genus3graphs}.
-Without the reduction to $2$-connected graphs, there would be 379 such graphs for $g=4$. \end{rmk}
+Without our reduction to $2$-connected graphs, there would be 379 such graphs for $g=4$. \end{rmk}

+\begin{rmk} We refer the reader to the recent paper of Borinsky--Vermaseren \cite{borinsky-vermaseren-sn} for a closely related, but different, calculation.
+They study the {\em moduli spaces of graphs} $\cM\mathcal{G}_{g,n}$ for $g>0$ and $2g-2+n>0$, and specifically the $S_n$-equivariant Euler characteristics thereof.
+The spaces $\cM\mathcal{G}_{g,n}$ are homeomorphic to the open subspace $\Delta_{g,n}^{\mathrm{pure}}$ of $\Delta_{g,n}$ parametrizing tropical curves with all vertex weights zero.